-If the hole was caused by an explosion, it was forceful enough to knock an 18-24 inch hole in 6-inch steel-reinforced concrete (see US News & World Report, May 3, 1993 and Newsweek, May 3, 1993).
-The curvature of the exposed rebar indicates the force came from above, and not from the supposed ammunition fire below.
-See this close-up photo, donated to the Museum by an unofficial source.
-Note the red flag, marking the location of a body.
+If the hole was caused by an explosion, it was forceful enough to knock an 18-24 inch hole in 7-inch steel-reinforced concrete (Dr. Gerry Murray, pg.
+5).
+The curvature of the exposed re-bar indicates the force came from above, and not from the supposed ammunition fire below.

-But no such curiosity was in evidence.
-The report from the Department of Justice (parent organization to FBI) does not mention the hole.
+But there was no curiosity.
+The report from the Department of Justice (parent organization of the FBI) does not mention the hole.
 A number of casualties are attributed to "suffocation" or "was buried alive," but there is no detail concerning the circumstances of suffocation and burial.
-In the pages summarizing the autopsy reports (DoJ Report, pg.
+In the pages summarizing the autopsy reports (Dept. Of Justice Report, pg.
 311), under the heading "Judy Schneider" are the words: "Judy Schneider was buried alive when the bunker collapsed.
 She died of suffocation.
 She was identified from fingerprints.
 She was 41 years old."
-(DoJ Report, Pg.
+(Dept. Of Justice Report, Pg.
 315)

 What would be the effect on living people if such a powerful explosion were detonated over their heads?
 Some might be injured or killed as a result.
 "Suffocation" and "buried alive" would hardly describe the effects of that explosion.
 "Blunt force trauma" may describe the proximal cause of death, but the manner of death should definitely include mention of a nearby concussion of that magnitude.